phansch/philhansch.net/_posts/2014-05-11-self-hosting-website.md

 {% endhighlight %}
 More information about deploying with jekyll can be found [here](http://jekyllrb.com/docs/deployment-methods/).

+The biggest advantage I see is being able to customize the post-receive hook.
+There are so many possibilities, like automatically posting a tweet once a post is published.

 It's important to note that if you are planning to move away from GitHub Pages, you don't necessarily need a hoster that offers Ruby support.
 All you need is a webserver that can serve static files.
 You would first generate your blog with `jekyll` locally and then upload it it your server via FTP.

 After moving the website away from GitHub, I also moved most of my GitHub repositories to GitLab.
 As a result, most of the links to my GitHub repositories have to be changed at some point.
 A mirror of this websites repository is available on [GitLab](https://gitlab.com/phansch/phansch-net/tree/master).